tigera-solutions/install-calico-for-windows/README.md

 In this guide words `node` and `host` are interchangeable.
 As of release of Calico v3.16.0 [windows support](https://docs.projectcalico.org/release-notes/#windows-support) was added to the open sourced edition of Calico and can now be used free of charge.

->While this guide covers installation of the commercial version of Calico for Windows, for open sourced version of the installation guide refer to [projectcalico documentation](https://docs.projectcalico.org/getting-started/windows-calico/).
+>While the Calico installation and configuration instructions in this guide cover the commercial version of Calico for Windows, for open sourced version of the installation guide refer to [projectcalico documentation](https://docs.projectcalico.org/getting-started/windows-calico/).

 ## before you begin